 The outline — or planshape — is the board's silhouette seen from above.
 Its width and where the wide point sits drive paddling, stability and how the board turns.
 A wider board with more planing area paddles and catches waves more easily; a narrower, drawn-out outline is more responsive and holds better in powerful surf.

-Nose and tail shapes matter too.
-A fuller, rounder nose adds paddle power and float up front; tail shapes (squash, round, pin, swallow) change how water releases and how tightly the board pivots.
+The nose matters too: a fuller, rounder nose adds paddle power and float up front, while a pulled-in nose fits steeper wave faces.
 Move the wide point forward for an easy, drivey feel; move it back for a board that pivots off the tail.

 Rocker